 - A felt sense of your healthy self and its various, healthy, facets: Wise Self.

 - A compassionate map of your defenses, roles, unhelpful systems and identities: Parts.

 - How your Parts arose from hurts in your childhood and youth.

 - How your Parts are habits from long ago, and their reverberations cause you to inhabit old limiting roles, unhelpful systems and unsatisfying habits that curtail your life and prevent you from being—You!

 - Help you catch yourself when you engage with yourself and others in limiting and unsatisfying ways.

 - Healing and understanding for your Parts which arose from pivotal interactions with: family members, friends, peers, bullies, teachers, spiritual figures, abusers, neglect, etc.

 - A renewal, rediscovery and return to your True Self.

 Experiential and somatic therapies offer expedient methods which go beyond talk therapy.
-They offer a wide palette of techniques to help you transform your hurt self into your healed self, Parts to True Self.
+They offer a wide palette of techniques to help you transform your hurt self into your healed self, Parts to Wise Self.
 The trajectory of this work, over time, and during a session, includes the following: